Jérémy Scatena interviews Cartri, its brand new equipment supplier.

 Jérémy Scatena: “I chose the “Alpha Titan” which is a round racket with a fairly hard rubber.
 It's a pala that allows me to have a lot of control in the short game, defense and transition phases.
 It is ideal for advanced gamers who aspire to control the game.”

-Le padel evolves slowly in France
+Padel is slowly evolving in France

-Jérémy Scatena: "The padel is evolving slowly in France and is falling behind its European neighbours, notably Sweden, Portugal and Italy.
-The evolution of the number of pitches, around 1200, as well as the number of players, is relatively constant.”
+Jérémy Scatena: “Padel is slowly evolving in France and is falling a little behind its European neighbours, notably Sweden, Portugal and Italy.
+The evolution of the number of courts, around 1200, as well as the number of players, is relatively constant.”

 Jérémy Scatena: “This is a question that will arise more and more in the future.
-The FFT allowed the padel to gain notoriety quickly, but the exponential development of the sport frightens tennis leaders who see it as dangerous competition for tennis.
+The FFT has allowed padel to gain notoriety quickly, but the exponential development of the sport scares tennis leaders who see it as dangerous competition for tennis.
 It is perhaps a little early for a Federation of Padel to take off but it is not excluded that it will happen one day.”

 Two main objectives in 2022